Verified Expert Brand Designer: Ramotion

 Yvonne Leow: Can you tell me about your journey and how you came to create Ramotion?

-Denis Pakhaliuk: Yea, I started as a CG designer more than 10 years ago.
+Denis Pakhaliuk: Yeah, I started as a CG designer more than 10 years ago.
 I was doing computer graphics, CG modeling, digitalization of architectural design and automotive design.
 I was initially very focused on German cars and industrial design.
 Once iPhone 3G came out, I switched to doing UI design for mobile apps, which was a very hot topic at the time.

 From that point I met a guy who just said, “Hey, I’m thinking of building an agency,” and so we decided to do it together.
 It started with a few people and now we have up to 30.
 We focus on different products, from small companies to more established brands, like Salesforce, among others.
 So yeah, it’s been a fun journey.